-Dr. Kevin Mo is the Senior Director of the University of Chicago’s Energy Policy Research Institute in China (EPIC China) and Senior Advisor to Becker Friedman Institute China (BFI China).
-He is also Managing Director of the Paulson Institute Representative Office.
-He has more than 25 years of experience in strategizing and implementing climate and energy policies in both the U.S. and China.
-He is a frequent speaker on energy policies and sustainable development at international conferences and workshops.
-Dr. Mo was the director of Energy Foundation’s China Buildings Program, a project director at Natural Resources Defense Council, a research engineer at Maryland-based NAHB Research Center and a lecturer at Tsinghua University.
+Dr. Kevin Mo is the former Managing Director of Paulson Institute Beijing Representative Office, in charge of climate, energy and sustainable urbanization.
+He has more than 25 years’ experience in strategizing and implementing climate and energy policies in both the U.S. and China.
+He currently also serves as the Senior Director of EPIC China (Energy Policy Institute at the University of Chicago).
+Prior to joining the Paulson Institute, Dr. Mo was the director of Energy Foundation’s China Buildings Program, director of international sustainable buildings project at Natural Resources Defense Council, and lecturer at Tsinghua University’s School of Architecture.

 He is currently serving on World Green Building Council’s Board of Directors.
 He has served as Committee Member of China Green Building Council, Steering Committee Member of the U.S. team for U.S.-China CERC-BEE (Clean Energy Research Center-Building Energy Efficiency), Senior Advisor of China’s National Technical Committee to Building Energy Efficiency Standards, Leadership Council Member of China-U.S. Energy Innovation Alliance, International Advisor to Global Building Performance Network, Technical Advisor to UNEP-SBCI (United Nations Environment Programme-Sustainable Building and Climate Initiative).